ars3niy/tdlib-purple/README.md

 # New libpurple plugin for Telegram

-Tdlib-purple attempts to be a future successor to [telegram-purple](https://github.com/majn/telegram-purple).
+Tdlib-purple is the successor to [telegram-purple](https://github.com/majn/telegram-purple).

 This particular repository collects all [seemingly-working PRs on ars3ny's original repository](https://github.com/ars3niy/tdlib-purple/pulls).